ctb116/goodish-gallery-redux/README.md

 A visitor to the website can filter images based on commission, fanart, and mature

+## Technologies

+- React
+- Redux
+- Firebase

+## Setup and Installation
+Please see [Setup and Installation](https://github.com/ctb116/goodish-gallery/wiki/Setup-and-Installation) in the repo's wiki.

 ## Features to add:

 - navbar spanning entire width above banner